xdmnl/api-documentation/source/includes/_oauth.md

 Front OAuth server response will include the API token in the `access_token` param.

+Please store the `refresh_token` securely, as it is required to obtain a new `access_token`.
+A refresh token will expire six months after it has been issued.
+A `refresh_token` is automatically refreshed when it is about to expire, when requesting a new `access_token` in the next step.

 ### Parameters

 | Name         | Type              | Description                                                                        |